eki-177/abyme/README.md

   validates :content, presence: true end
 ```
-The end-goal is to be able to create a project along with different tasks, and immediately add comments to some of these tasks ; all in a single form.
+The end-goal here is to be able to create a project along with different tasks, and immediately add comments to some of these tasks ; all within a single form.
 What we'll have is a 2-level nested form.
 Thus, we'll need to add these lines to both `Project` and `Task` :
 ```ruby
 # models/project.rb